proddata/crate/docs/general/ddl/generated-columns.rst

 ============

-Generated columns can be used with the :ref:`sql-create-table-partitioned-by` clause to compute the :ref:`partition column <glossary-partition-column>` value from existing columns in the table::
+Generated columns can be used with the :ref:`sql-create-table-partitioned-by` clause to compute the :ref:`partition column <gloss-partition-column>` value from existing columns in the table::

     cr> CREATE TABLE computed_and_partitioned (